The next task was going to be the real nerve-wracking task: The lining.

 I carefully repatterned my lining, cut, and reattached the whole thing after replacing the shoulder pads.
 And finally I was able to breathe a sigh of relief.
 The coat was to my satisfaction.

-The last thing to do was to stitch the Abbyshot label back into the coat – as they deserve much praise for the coat they’ve designed, and my alterations do not overshadow that, in my opinion.
+The last thing to do was to stitch the Abbyshot label back into the coat – as they deserve much praise for the coat they’ve designed.

 On that note, allow me to briefly discuss the Abbyshot coat in its flaws and triumphs.